Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

     >>> print (cocktail)
     [RDKit Mol Object (2D Representation), RDKit Mol Object (2D Representation), RDKit Mol Object (2D Representation)]

-    How the enumeration works is that it follows the algorithm of generating random SMILES generated by RDKit.
+    The enumeration works by following the algorithm of generating random SMILES generated by RDKit.
 This allows for different representation in 1D format.
 Coincidentally, this algorithm works for 2D.
-3D files are a little more complex in terms of enumeration but also on track for version 2.0 release.
+3D files are a little more complex in terms of enumeration but is on track for version 2.0 release.

-    The enumeration complexity refers to how many times cocktail shaker will try to generate a unique random SMILES representation.
+    The enumeration complexity refers to how many times cocktail-shaker will try to generate a unique random SMILES representation.
 This goes with order of magnitude of 10.

    .. attribute:: enumeration_complexity